Advanced-computer-lab-2024/Roammate/README.md

 <summary>Tourist</summary>

 - **User Profile & Preferences**: Update profile, set preferences (budget, family-friendly, historic areas, etc.), and view wallet.
-- **Booking & Payment**: Book activities, itineraries, or transportation and pay using credit/debit or wallet with Stripe integration.
+- **Booking & Payment**: Book activities, itineraries, flights, hotels or transportation and pay using credit/debit or wallet with Stripe integration.
 - **Event & Itinerary Management**: Search, view, bookmark, or filter upcoming activities and itineraries; receive notifications for bookings and reminders.
 - **Engagement & Feedback**: Rate, comment on, and share activities, itineraries, and guides; redeem loyalty points for cash in wallet.
 - **History & Cancellation**: View past and upcoming bookings; cancel bookings (with refunds to wallet) and track cancellation status.